VoronDesign/VoronUsers/printer_mods/aTinyShellScript/CarbonFiberX/readme.md

 Optional:
 - 2x M3 Heatset Inserts for Cable Chain mount
-    - TODO: Instructions for drilling holes for these.
 - 5mm OD Carbon Fiber Tube or Rod
     - 4x cut to 40mm